slavabzb/slava.bz/_posts/2017-12-14-managing-tree-based-data-in-sql-using-async-python.markdown

 date:   2017-12-14 12:20:45 +0500
 categories: python asyncio postgresql
 ---
-# This article details how async Python can be used to develop a simple API for working with tree-based data.
+# This article details how async Python can be used to develop a simple API for managing tree-based data in SQL.

 ## Intro